Mayvis/mayvis-blog/content/blog/dockerize-nginx-with-ssl-certification-for-react-app/index.md

 # install dependencies
 RUN apk update && apk add --update nodejs npm

+# if you facing "When using COPY with more than one source file, the destination must be a directory and end with a /"
+# COPY package*.json pnpm-lock.yaml .npmrc ./ <== add slash in the end
 COPY package*.json pnpm-lock.yaml .npmrc .
 RUN npm i -g pnpm && pnpm i --frozen-lockfile
 COPY . .